 Financial-Management Principles and Goals

 Our key financial-management goal is to secure WACKER’s financial strength over the long term.
 The central task is to sufficiently cover the financial needs of our operations and investment projects.
 Financial management at WACKER comprises capital-structure management, cash and liquidity management, and the management of market-price risk (currencies, interest rates).
-The Group organizes financial management centrally.
-A groupwide financial regulation sets out the tasks and responsibilities.
 Capital-structure management involves shaping the capital structure of the Group and its subsidiaries.
-The latter are capitalized and financed in accordance with the principles of cost and risk optimization.
-This involves taking account of restrictions on the movement of capital, as well as other capital and foreign-currency transfer constraints.

 WACKER pursues a careful financing policy that targets a balanced financing portfolio, a diversified maturity portfolio and a comfortable liquidity buffer.
-In addition to the financing instruments already mentioned, WACKER expects to be able to tap the bond markets and other instruments if necessary.
 Our aim is to maintain our corporate financial structures so that the Group’s credit rating remains – at a minimum – in the investment-grade range.

-WACKER’s key liquidity source is the operations of its Group companies and the resultant incoming payments.
-As part of our cash-management systems, we use liquidity surpluses at individual Group companies to cover the financing requirements of other Group companies.
+WACKER’s key source of liquidity is the operations of its Group companies and the resulting incoming payments.
 This centralized system of internal transfers reduces our interest expense and the need for debt financing.
 The purpose of managing market-price risks is to limit the effects of fluctuations in exchange rates and interest rates on the Group’s bottom line.
-That involves first determining the Group’s overall exposure to currency risks.
-On the basis of the information obtained, we can then make decisions as regards hedging – namely, the volume to be hedged, the respective term of the hedge and the choice of hedging instrument.

 The Group’s cash flow is a key instrument of liquidity management.
 Net cash flow serves as the internal indicator for measuring the liquidity of operating activities.